Mr Ash Alam

-I graduated at the Medical college of St Bartholomew's Hospital in London in 1994 and was awarded the Matthews Duncan Prize in Obstetrics & Gynaecology.
+I graduated at the Medical College of St Bartholomew's Hospital in London in 1994 and was awarded the Matthews Duncan Prize in Obstetrics and Gynaecology.
 I trained in obstetrics and gynaecology mainly in north and east London and also spent some time in New Zealand.

 I have been a consultant since 2006 and have a particular interest in the modern treatment and management options for heavy, irregular and painful periods.
 I am trained in gynaecological ultrasound and therefore for patient convenience, I am able to offer a service that includes discussion, examination, ultrasound and treatment in the same visit.

 If a surgical solution is necessary, I am trained in the full range of general gynaecological procedures, including keyhole (laparoscopic) surgery.
 I am keen to promote the use of newer procedures such as endometrial ablation for heavy periods as an alternative to hysterectomy.